 The Plitvice Lakes are easy to visit independently.
 We give you all the tools you need to organise your trip and avoid the tourist crowds.

-Below is the map of the accommodation, points of interest, eateries. and transport terminals/stops mentioned in this article.
+Below is a map of the recommended accommodations, points of interest, eateries, and transport terminals or stops mentioned in this article.

 Why is Plitvice Lakes National Park so popular?

 Admittedly, we have a soft spot for waterfalls.
-We swam in Semuc Champey [Google Maps location] in Guatemala, admired Iguazu Falls / Cataratas del Iguazú [Google Maps location] from both the Argentinian and Brazilian sides and visited many other beautiful waterfalls around the world.
+We swam in Semuc Champey [Google Maps location] in Guatemala, admired Iguazu Falls / Cataratas del Iguazรบ [Google Maps location] from both the Argentinian and Brazilian sides and visited many other beautiful waterfalls around the world.

 So trust us when we say: Plitvice Lakes National Park is very special.
-The park’s waterfalls connecting the 12 upper and 4 lower lakes are astounding.
+The parkโs waterfalls connecting the 12 upper and 4 lower lakes are astounding.
 Of amazing emerald green to turquoise colour (depending on the time of year and day), the lake terraces end in yet another impressive waterfall, Sastavci Slap, and from there, the gushing water continues to flow as the Korana River.

 This is what so many people come to see: the emerald green waters of the lakes and waterfalls at Plitvice